Categorical generic fiber: The derived category of the generic fiber

-where $K$ is the field of fractions of $R$ and $X_K$ is the fiber over the generic point $\xi \in \Spec R$.
-In the sequel, we assume that $X_R$ is connected and smooth separated over $R$, and $\Spec R$ is a noetherian connected regular affine $\bfk$-scheme whose closed points are $\bfk$-rational.
-The assumption guarantees that $X_R$ and $X_K$ are noetherian, separated, and regular.
-Indeed, $X_{R, x}$ is regular for every closed point $x \in X_R$ by \cite[Tag 031E]{SP}.
+where $K$ is the field of fractions of $R$ and $X_K$ is the generic fiber, i.e., the fiber over the generic point $\xi \in \Spec R$.
+In the sequel, we assume the following conditions: \begin{itemize} \item[(i)] $X_R$ is connected and smooth separated over $R$. \item[(ii)] $\Spec R$ is a noetherian connected regular affine $\bfk$-scheme whose closed points are $\bfk$-rational. \end{itemize} The assumption guarantees that $X_R$ and $X_K$ are noetherian separated regular.
+Indeed, $\scrO_{X_R, x}$ is regular for every closed point $x \in X_R$ by \cite[Tag 031E]{SP}.
 Under the assumption also $X_K$ is connected.
-An example of $X_R$ we have in mind is a proper effectivization of miniversal formal family of a smooth projective $\bfk$-variety whose deformations are unobstructed.
+An example of $X_R$ we have in mind is proper effectivizations of miniversal formal families of a smooth projective $\bfk$-variety whose deformations are unobstructed.
 Note that in this case $\Spec R$ is not of finite type over $\bfk$.
-We impose the technical condition on $\Spec R$ to include this example, besides smooth proper families over nonsingular affine $\bfk$-varieties.
+We impose (ii) to include such examples, besides smooth proper families over nonsingular affine $\bfk$-varieties.

 We denote by $\coh(X_R)_0 \subset \coh(X_R)$ the Serre subcategory spanned by $R$-torsion sheaves, i.e., for each $\scrF \in \coh(X_R)_0$ there is an element $r \in R$ such that $r \scrF = 0$.
 We write $\cC = \coh(X_R) / \coh(X_R)_0$ for the Serre quotient.
 The natural projection $p \colon \coh(X_R) \to \cC$ which sends $\scrF$ to $\scrF_K$ is known to be exact.
 By universality of Serre quotient, the exact functor